cube-drone/rt0/players-guide/src/player/combat.md

 * Only add this to your abilities if you have the 'foolish' trait.
 * Every turn in which you draw Minor Arcana, you must discard your lowest Minor Arcana card.

-### Movement
+### Movement/Skill
-* Place any card on Movement.
+* Place any card on Movement/Skill.
-* When there are two cards on Movement, discard them and move 1 zone.
+* When there are 2 (Fast: 1, Slow: 3) cards on Movement, discard them and either move 1 zone OR make a Skill Check.

-If Fast, when there are 1 cards on Movement.
+Some actions during battle call for Skill Checks.
+"I hack the computer while the battle is raging on", or "I force open the door".

+Once the player has "paid" for the skill check, while keeping their hand and any current combat cards separate, the player shuffles their discard pile into their deck, then uses the deck to perform a skill check as usual.

+### Run Away
+* Place any card on Run Away.

+* Once a card has been placed on Run Away, the next card must be either one higher than the highest card on Run Away, or one lower than the lowest card on Run Away.
+* (So, for example, when a 5 of Swords and 6 of Pentacles are placed on Run Away, the next card must be a 4, or 7, of any Suit.)
-If Slow, when there are 3 cards on Movement.
+When there are 4 cards (Fast: 3 / Slow: 5) on Run Away, you may either:
+* * Move yourself to any unoccupied Zone in the current Battle Arena.
+* * Remove yourself from battle entirely.
+Your participation in this combat is over!
+The GM decides where you are hiding.
+* Then: Discard all cards on Run Away

+### Friendship
+Friendship can be marked with up to one Corruption Point.

+At the end of the Day, if all boxes are marked with a Corruption Point and the player is not Repulsive, draw a new, empty box on Friendship.
+If the player is Charming, draw an additional empty box on Friendship.

 ### Good Idea!
 * Only players with Charming may use Good Idea!